DanKolev/aws_wordpress_manual_build/part_1_vpc_and_subnets.md

    Create a routing table `PLNTS-VPC-RT-PUB`

-   Assiciate the Public RT with WEB (public) subnets from the `Subnet Associacions` tab.
+   Assiciate the public rout table with WEB (public) subnets from the `Subnet Associacions` tab.
 Add routes to IGW for IPv4 and IPv6 by using the `Route` tab.